shijiansu/interchange-java-messagepack/README.md

 --------------------------------------------------------------------------------

 - jackson
+  - jackson-json-by-jenkov
     - _1_ basic - examples to read, write, custom deserializing + serializing, data format, tree model
     - _2_ jackson - examples to jackson node, parser, generator
     - _3_ annotations - examples to jackson annotation of read + write, read only, write only
-- cbor - examples to use extension yml to covert object and cbor
+  - jackson-cbor-by-jenkov - examples to use extension yml to covert object and cbor
-- yaml - examples to use extension yml to covert object and yaml
+  - jackson-yaml-by-jenkov - examples to use extension yml to covert object and yaml
+- gson
-- gson - examples to use gson apis to convert object and json
+  - gson-json-by-jenkov - examples to use gson apis to convert object and json

 --------------------------------------------------------------------------------